veraPDF/veraPDF-rest/README.md

 		</server>
 	</Environment>

-You can also list the available validation profiles at [localhost:8080/api/profiles](http://localhost:8080/api/profiles):
+You can also list the available Arlington profiles at [localhost:8080/api/profiles](http://localhost:8080/api/profiles):

     <Set>